 Breast reduction can be performed on woman of all ages as long as their breasts are fully developed.
 It is typically not advisable before the age of 16.
 If the candidate is extremely overweight, the surgeon may recommend losing weight prior to performing the surgery.
 Candidates are cautioned that having a reduction prior to having children, may impact the long term results and the ability to breastfeed may be impaired.
 Women electing to have this procedure understand that there is some scarring, but feel the benefits of breast reduction far outweigh the risks.

-Breast reduction is a 3-4 hour surgery performed in the safety and privacy of our in-office state licensed surgical suite.
+Breast reduction is a 3-4 hour surgery performed by Dr. Schlechter in the safety and privacy of our in-office state licensed surgical suite in Chicago and Northbrook.
 Patients find that our method of using IV sedation enhances the experience as they are asleep for the entire procedure yet they do not experience the side effects of general anesthesia.
 An incision is made around the areola, which is often reshaped and repositioned to fit the smaller breast.
 The doctor will also place a vertical incision vertically along the breast through which he is able to remove excess fat, skin and breast tissue.
 The newly contoured breast has been lifted and made smaller to better suit the patient’s body frame.
 The patient will work with the doctor to determine how much tissue to remove so that the new breasts meet the desired goals of the patient.
 In certain situations the patient may be able to get their insurance to cover the cost of the procedure, which is determined on an individual basis as all insurances have different requirements for coverage.
 A medical breast reduction which is the same procedure as described above would then be performed in an outpatient surgery center, not the in-office surgical suite.
 The patient remains in recovery until they are awake, and alert.
 They are sent home wearing a soft no underwire bra, and drains are not required.
 Following the procedure the surgeon will send the breast tissue for pathology to make sure that the tissue that was removed is healthy.
 The cost for the pathology will be sent to the patient’s health insurance.

 There is likely to be some swelling, temporary bruising and some discomfort in the days following the breast reduction.
 The doctor typically sees the patient postoperatively the day following the procedure.
 Steri-strips are placed over the incisions and are left on until they fall off for optimal results.
 A soft bra that hooks in front and has no underwire is worn for around six weeks.
 It is important to follow the instructions not to do any heavy lifting, or bending for at least a week.
 Exercise raises the heart rate and is not permitted for a few weeks following the surgery.
 The doctor will ease the patient back into their exercise routine.
 To aid in the healing process the patient is given arnica, a homeopathic supplement for bruising and swelling.
 It is possible to return to work a few days after a breast reduction, if there are no physical requirements to the job.
 On average the typical patient at 6 weeks post-surgery is back to their full preoperative routine.